Breaking Down the Real Meaning of an XDR Solution

 Supports advanced analytics | Requires robust governance |

-Data lakes are great for organizations that want to make data-driven decisions, allowing them to store volumes of data and explore advanced analytics and machine learning.
+Data lakes are great for organizations that want to make data-driven decisions, allowing them to store volumes of updated data and explore advanced analytics and machine learning.
 By following best practices like using strong data management and security tools, such as Fidelis Network® DLP, companies can mitigate the challenges of managing data lakes and maximize their value in 2024 and beyond.
+Modern data architectures are essential for organizations aiming to leverage advanced analytics and machine learning.

-Data lakes supply the raw data needed for machine learning models, allowing companies to train algorithms using unstructured data such as text and images.
+Data lakes supply the raw data needed for artificial intelligence and machine learning models, allowing companies to train algorithms using unstructured data such as text and images.

 Feature | On-Premises Data Lakes | Cloud-Based Data Lakes |